rgrevious/StreamBase/README.md

 ### Build Instructions:

 Option 1: CMake
--run cmake from the build directory that points to StreamBase/src eg. cd StreamBase\build\cache\Windows\cmake
+-run cmake from the build directory that points to StreamBase/src
+eg. cd StreamBase\build\cache\Windows\cmake
-    cmake -G "Visual Studio 15 2017" ..\..\..\..\src
+    cmake -G "Visual Studio 15 2017" ..\\..\\..\\..\\src
 The solution file will include 3 projects(StreamBase,StreamClient,StreamServer)

-Option 2: Visual Studio Solution
+Option 2: Pregenerated Visual Studio Solution
-The solution file has already been generated at StreamBase/build/cache/Windows/ -Load the StreamBase Solution from /StreamBase/build/cache/Windows/
+The solution file has already been generated at StreamBase/build/cache/Windows/
+-Load the StreamBase Solution from /StreamBase/build/cache/Windows/
 -Set Visual Studio configuration to x86. x64 is not setup yet.
 -Both applications depend on StreamBase.lib
 -Build the solution.
 If successful, binaries will be built to /StreamBase/build/output/Windows/Win32